kmsint/aiogram_bot_template/README.md

 6. Create a `.env` file in the root of the project and copy the code from the `.env.example` file into it.
 Replace the required secrets (BOT_TOKEN, ADMINS_CHAT, etc).

-7. Perform database migrations by command:
+7. Apply database migrations using the command:
 ```bash
 alembic upgrade head
 ```